-Cumin seeds are used in cooking and the oil is used to flavor food and scent cosmetics.
-Components may have antioxidant, anticancer, hypoglycemic, antiepileptic, antiosteoporotic, ophthalmic, antibacterial, and larvicidal effects; however, there is no clinical evidence to support these claims.
-Cumin is generally recognized as safe for human consumption as a spice and flavoring.
-3
+Cumin seeds are used in cooking, and the oil is used to flavor food and scent cosmetics.
+Cumin has been investigated for its hypoglycemic, antioxidant, and lipid profile effects.
+However, with the exception of evidence of improved lipid profiles, clinical evidence supporting other uses is lacking.
+Cumin is generally recognized as safe (GRAS) for human consumption when used as a spice and flavoring.

 Information regarding safety and efficacy in pregnancy and lactation is lacking.